Can I Eat Expired Papaya?

 What's the difference between expiration and best quality dates?

 Sure thing!
 So, expiration dates and best quality dates are not the same for papayas.
-The expiration date indicates when it's no longer safe to eat due to potential spoilage or foodborne illnesses.
+The dates are manufacturer guidance and not absolute safety indicators to eat due to potential spoilage or foodborne illnesses.
 On the other hand, the best quality date is more about peak flavor and texture.
 For papayas, if it's past the expiration date, I'd recommend tossing it to be safe.
 However, if it's past the best quality date, it may not taste as delicious or have the same texture, but it's still safe to eat.
 Let's say you have a papaya that is a few days past the best quality date.
 It might be slightly mushy and less sweet but can still be used in smoothies or fruit salads.
 Personally, I would still eat a papaya a bit past its best quality date as long as it looks and smells okay.
 Just adjust your expectations for the taste and texture.
 Remember, when in doubt, throw it out!

 How can I tell if Papaya has gone bad?